Foraging for wild berries is definitely a prickly adventure, but the payoff is definitely worth all of the bother.

 Elderberry trees tend to grow not at the edge of the woods like most berry bushes and brambles, but deep in the forest environment.
 They range in height from 10 to about 25 feet tall.
-Rivers, creeks, and wetlands located in a wooded environment are a perfect spot to forage elderberries.
+Rivers, creeks, and wetlands located in a wooded environment are perfect spots to forage elderberries.

 Flowers on elderberry trees start to bloom during the final weeks of spring into the middle of summer.
 Elderberries do not appear and mature until later in the summer, and into the early days of fall.

 These berries are typically referred to as wild grapes.
 Muscadines are primarily foraged in the southeastern United States.
 They are a bright shade of light green as they grow, but turn a deep purple once they mature and are ready for harvesting.

 Muscadines boast large seeds and can be consumed either raw or cooked.
 They are a considerably fleshy berry with a distinct sweetness.
 Wild grapes can be a delight to discover and eat by the handful, but they are most often used to make wine and jam.

 They are often found along the edges of the woods in partially shady areas.
 Wild grape vines often grow rampant in clusters, and use any abandoned man-made or natural structure as a trellis to garner more access to the sun.
 A single tendil grows opposite each leaf.

-Muscadines have a gelatinous flesh, and a chewy and thick skin.
+Muscadines have a gelatinous flesh, and chewy and thick skin.
 The wild grapes can be crushed to make grape oil and the white powdery substance on the skin is a natural yeast that is often used during the wine fermentation process.

 During a survival situation, you could use the thick grapevines the muscadines grow from as an emergency water source.
 Cut through the thickest grapevine you can find and manipulate to free it from the rest.
 Next, cut it open at the bottom and collect the water that drips out.